bearstand/greyparrot/README.md

 The first version was published on amazon : http://www.amazon.com/dp/B00TF4637Q/

 The UI is not so nice, I am improving it.
-While it is stable and with basice functions: record, play, file management, share.
-The  recoded voice quality is good and the file it produce is mall.
+While it is stable and with basice functions: recording, playing files, file management, sharing.
+The recoded voice quality is good and the file it produces is small.